ha7ilm/ha7ilm.github.io/_posts/2016-06-23-some-html5-3d-effects.md

 </video>

 <br/>
-The source of the inspiration was the work of Tamas, the open source <a href="http://zeronet.io/">ZeroNet</a> (which is a cool project, make sure to check it out).
+The source of the inspiration was the work of open source developer Tamás Kocsis, the cool <a href="http://zeronet.io/">ZeroNet</a> project (make sure to check it out).